frnsys/bane/guide.md

 ``` bash
 $ grunt
 ```
-This will automatically compile your Jade templates and Sass stylesheets as they change.
+This will automatically compile your Jade templates, Sass stylesheets, and Font Custom SVGs as they change.
 You can modify this task in `Gruntfile.js`.

 More conveniently, you can use the `summon.sh` script, like so:
 ``` bash